Shooters Island

 Shooters Island is a 43 acre uninhabited island at the southern end of Newark Bay, off the North Shore of Staten Island in New York City.
-The boundary between the modern states of New York and New Jersey runs through the island, with a small portion on the north end of the island belonging to the nearby cities of Bayonne and Elizabeth in New Jersey and the rest since 1898, as a part of the borough of Staten Island in New York City of New York state.
+The boundary between the modern states of New York and New Jersey runs through the island, with a small portion on the north end of the island belonging to the nearby cities of Bayonne and Elizabeth in New Jersey and the rest since 1898, as a part of the borough of Staten Island in New York City of New York.

 During the colonial era, Shooters Island was used as a hunting preserve for colonists of nearby provinces.
-During the American Revolutionary War (1775-1783), Commanding General George Washington and his Continental Army used the island as a drop-off point for messages, and the place became a haven for spies.
+During the American Revolutionary War (1775–1783), Commanding General George Washington and his Continental Army used the island as a drop-off point for messages, and the place became a haven for spies.

 The island's large oyster beds were heavily harvested following the war; they were ultimately exhausted from overharvesting by the 19th century.